Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 #### Architecture
 Composed of a global ressource manager (RM) and a per-application master (AM) - two separate daemons

-A container in YARN is a gorup of ressources (CPU, RAM, Disk)
+A container in YARN is a group of ressources (CPU, RAM, Disk)

 - Ressource manager : Arbitrate ressources among all applications in the cluster.
 Additionally, on each node runs a NodeManager.
 It's responsible for containers, monitoring their ressources usage and reporting to the RM.
 - Per-application master : Negociate ressources with the RM and work with the nodemanager to execute and monitore tasks

 Ressource manager is composed of 2 components:

 - Scheduler : Allocate ressources to various running applications
-- Application manager : Accept job submission, negotiate the first container to Applicaiton Master
+- Application manager : Accept job submission, negotiate the first container to Application Master

 ```bash
 yarn application -list